DarinJoshua-dev/Productz-Hunt/README.md

 # Productz Hunt WebApp

-Productz Hunt is a very interactive, intuitive product & price comparison web application which can be used for searching variety of diverse products in Flipkart & Amazon.
+Productz Hunt is an interactive, intuitive product & price comparison web application which can be used for searching variety of diverse products in Flipkart & Amazon.

 ## Contributors: